CodeCraftersLLC/local-voice-mcp/README.md

 - `PORT`: HTTP server port (default: 59125)
 - `MCP_MODE`: Operation mode - "mcp" or "http" (default: "mcp")

+#### TTS Engine Selection

+- `TTS_ENGINE`: TTS engine to use - "chatterbox", "kani-mlx", or "kokoro" (default: "chatterbox")

-#### TTS Configuration
+#### Chatterbox TTS Configuration

-These environment variables can be used to set default values for TTS synthesis.
+These environment variables can be used to set default values for Chatterbox TTS synthesis.
 They will be used if not overridden by options passed to the synthesize method:

 - `CHATTERBOX_REFERENCE_AUDIO`: Path to reference audio file for voice cloning (can be anywhere on your system, supports .wav, .mp3, .flac, .ogg, .m4a, .aac).
 If not specified, uses the bundled high-quality female reference voice.
 - `USE_MALE_VOICE`: Use male voice instead of bundled female reference voice (true/false, default: false).
 When set to true, uses the default Chatterbox male voice instead of the bundled female voice.
 This only applies when no custom reference audio is specified.